 You have the ability to make milk.
 It starts long before your newborn arrives.

 In your very first weeks as a fetus, mammary buds began forming, like a small tree.
 (For boys, too).
-During puberty these glands grew more in response to female hormones.
-During pregnancy, growth begins.
-However, the placenta sends a hormonal message that inhibits milk-making milk.
-You don’t need it yet, the body is focused on growing the baby first.
+During puberty these glands grew in response to female hormones.
+During pregnancy, more growth happens.
+At the same time, however, the placenta is sending a hormonal message to inhibit milk-making.
+You don’t need it (milk) yet.
+The body is focused on growing the baby first.

-As soon as your baby is born, then the placenta after that, the message changes to “Bring the milk, the baby’s here”.
+When your baby is born, then the placenta after that, the message is sent: “Bring the milk, the baby’s here”.
 There is no need to ‘wait for your milk to come in’.
-It’s on its’ way as soon as your baby is born.
-If your baby is born early, your preterm milk is just right for your preterm baby.
+It’s ready as soon as your baby is born and you can start feeding.
+If your baby is born early, you will have preterm milk, and that is just right for your preterm baby.

 Right from the start, you have what your baby needs.
 It’s true.

 On the first day you produce about 100 milliliters of colostrum.
-On the first day, your baby’s stomach can hold about ten milliliters at a time.
+On that first day, your baby’s stomach can hold about ten milliliters* at a time.
 Ten feedings at ten milliliters each is 100 milliliters.
-Your baby will feed often and you will have enough.
-(One milliliter is about one teaspoon.)
+You have enough and the more your baby feeds, the more milk your body will make.

-All that nursing includes holding and cuddling, ideally, skin to skin.
-This raises your prolactin levels which promotes milk production.
+Breastfeeding includes holding skin-to -skin.
+This raises your prolactin levels …. which promotes milk production.
 Frequent suckling also stimulates more milk production.
-See how well this works?
+So skin -to- skin and feeding often, especially in the first hours and beyond, boosts your ‘milk-making’ hormones.
+See how this works?